Tenke Fungurume, DRC

 Freeport- McMoRan Copper & Gold Inc. ("FCX" or "Freeport") is the operating partner holding a 56% interest.
 Lundin Mining holds a 24% interest and La Générale des Carrières et des Mines ("Gécamines"), the Congolese state mining company, holds a 20% free carried interest in the project.
 Owing to the carried interest of Gécamines, capital funding is provided by FCX and Lundin Mining as to 70% and 30%, respectively.

 Construction started in late 2006 on open-pit and oxide ore processing facilities designed to produce 115,000 tpa of cathode copper and over 8,000 tpa of cobalt in hydroxide.
 Commissioning of the copper facilities occurred at the end of the first quarter 2009, and of the cobalt hydroxide facilities at the end of the second quarter.
 By year end 2009, full name plate capacities for both products were being achieved.
-Subsequent debottlenecking and plant upgrades have allowed expansion to increase to 132,000 tpa of cathode copper and approximately 11,000 tpa cobalt.
-A Phase 2 Expansion of the plant was announced in November 2011, which will see production increase to at least 195,000 tpa of copper cathode and 15,000 tpa cobalt hydroxide.
+Subsequent debottlenecking and plant upgrades allowed expansion to increase to 132,000 tpa of copper cathode and approximately 11,000 tpa cobalt hydroxide.
+A further Phase 2 Expansion of the plant was substantially completed at the end of 2013, which has increased nameplate capacity to 195,000 tpa of copper cathode and 15,000 tpa cobalt hydroxide.

-This is one of several stages of development contemplated with the objective of ultimately producing in upwards of 500,000 tpa of copper mining multiple deposits concession-wide.
+This is one of several stages of development contemplated with the objective of ultimately producing up to 500,000 tpa of copper mining multiple deposits concession-wide.

 The main highway, railroad and power line connecting Kolwezi and Likasi with Lubumbashi pass through the concessions.
 Scheduled air services are available between Lubumbashi and the capital Kinshasa, as well as from Johannesburg, South Africa and Zambia.
 An airstrip constructed on the concession can accommodate freight aircraft and small passenger jets.
 Most copper and cobalt product and bulk mine consumables are transported primarily by truck and to an extent by rail between Tenke and ports in Durban, South Africa and Dar-es-Salaam, Tanzania.